mviereck/x11docker/README.md

 To run a host application on a new X server: x11docker [OPTIONS] --exe COMMAND x11docker [OPTIONS] --exe -- COMMAND [ARG1 ARG2 ...]
+To run only a new empty X server: x11docker [OPTIONS]
 ```

 # Installation